GabriFila/app-sagra-pesto/README.md

 RegisterDialog
 - fields: email, password, confirm password, name
-- on register if user has at least a role redirect to role page else to home
+- on register if user has at least a role redirect to home

+<div style="page-break-after: always;"></div>

 #### domain/admin
 - [ ] AdminPage